North American T-6 Texan: Combat use

-The Royal Hellenic Air Force employed three squadrons of British- and American-supplied T-6D and G Texans for close air support, observation, and artillery spotting duties during the Greek Civil War, providing extensive support to the Greek army during the Battle of Gramos.
+The Royal Hellenic Air Force employed three squadrons of British- and American-supplied T-6D and -G Texans for close air support, observation, and artillery spotting duties during the Greek Civil War, providing extensive support to the Greek army during the Battle of Gramos.
 Communist guerillas called these aircraft Ο Γαλατάς, because they saw them flying very early in the morning.
 After the "Milkmen", the guerillas waited for the armed Spitfires and Helldivers.

-During the Korean War and, to a lesser extent, the Vietnam War, T-6s were pressed into service as forward air control aircraft.
-These aircraft were designated T-6 "Mosquitos".
+During the Korean War, and to a lesser extent, the Vietnam War, T-6s were pressed into service as forward air control aircraft.
+These were designated T-6 "Mosquitos".

 No. 1340 Flight RAF used the Harvard in Kenya against the Mau Mau in the 1950s, where they operated with 20 lb bombs and machine guns against the rebels.
 Some operations took place at altitudes around 20000 ft above mean sea level.
 A Harvard was the longest-serving RAF aircraft, with an example, taken on strength in 1945, still serving in the 1990s (as a chase plane for helicopter test flights—a role for which the Shorts Tucano's higher stall speed was ill-suited).

-The T-6G was also used in a light attack or counterinsurgency role by France during the Algerian War in special Escadrilles d'Aviation Légère d'Appui (EALA), armed with machine guns, bombs and rockets.
+The T-6G was also used in a light-attack or counterinsurgency role by France during the Algerian War in special Escadrilles d'Aviation Légère d'Appui (EALAs), armed with machine guns, bombs and rockets.
 At its peak, 38 EALAs were active.
 The largest unit was the Groupe d'Aviation Légère d'Appui 72, which consisted of up to 21 EALAs.

-From 1961 to 1975, Portugal used more than a hundred T-6Gs, also in the counterinsurgency role, during the Portuguese Colonial War.
+From 1961 to 1975, Portugal deployed more than 100 T-6Gs to perform counterinsurgency operations during the Portuguese Colonial War.
 During this war, almost all the Portuguese Air Force bases and air fields in Angola, Mozambique, and Portuguese Guinea had a detachment of T-6Gs.